MeyGen

 The supply chain for the Phase 1 project is spread across the United Kingdom, Europe and North America; 43% of the project’s capital expenditure was in Scotland and involved companies based in Caithness, and Ross and Cromarty.
 The operational phase of the project has been run from Nigg Energy Park since 2018 where up to 55% of the project's operational expenditure is sourced local

-MEYGEN ARRAY PHASE 1: OPERATIONAL DOCUMENTS:
+OPERATIONAL DOCUMENTS:

-MEYGEN PHASE 2 - 28MW
+MEYGEN PHASE 2 - 59MW

 Status: Awarded CFD

-MEYGEN future phases - 342MW
+MEYGEN future phases – building out the total 398MW

 Status: In planning

-The MeyGen offshore lease and site resource allows for a capacity out to 398MW to be installed.
+The MeyGen offshore lease and site resource allow for a capacity out to 398MW to be installed.
 Future phases of the project would seek to expand the consents and build out the remainder of this capacity.